ICOS-Carbon-Portal/infrastructure/README.md

 ## Nodejs and npm
 Needed for running the front-end build tools.

-Install Node.js according to [NodeSource](https://github.com/nodesource/distributions#debinstall) (choose Node.js v12.x), it will include npm (Ubuntu 20.04 will be supported only after its official release).
+Install Node.js according to [NodeSource](https://github.com/nodesource/distributions#debinstall) (choose the latest LTS release, which is v16.x at the time of writing this, but will change in the future).
+Node.js includes npm.

 ## Nginx